hannahro15/Theme-park-reviews-site/README.md

 ### Images

-* [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:Images) - For the home image and all the ride images
+* [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:Images) - For the home image and all the ride images.
+The images that are used in the ride containers for the rides are directly in the mongodb database using an image url.

-* [Font Awesome](https://fontawesome.com/icons) - For the icons used for the social links in the footer
+* [Font Awesome](https://fontawesome.com/icons) - For the icons used for the social links in the footer.

 ### Validators